ruictec/edwei/README.en.md

 - ChirpStack admin account: admin/admin

 **Creating Key**
-- Create and record key in API key interface
+- Create and record the key in the API key interface under the Network Server

 ## Location Platform